-The majority of victims develop the disease in their 20s and 30s, however, it can affect people of all genders and age groups, including children.
+Most victims develop the disease in their 20s and 30s.
+However, it can affect people of all genders and age groups, including children.

 Prognosis and Treatment for CRPS and RSD

-If CRPS is diagnosed much later resulting in a delay of treatment, the progress of the disease may be irreversible.
+If CRPS is diagnosed much later, resulting in a delay in treatment, the progress of the disease may be irreversible.
 In short, the longer treatment is delayed, the worse the probable outcome.
 Unfortunately, because CRPS is difficult to diagnose, early treatment is not the norm resulting in crippling and irreversible changes.

 Chronic pain is not the only damage that CRPS may cause.
 Due to the impairment of the affected extremity, there can be a degradation of muscle tissue and function (atrophy), leaking from dilated blood vessels as well as possible degradation of bone structure in the affected area.
-In some cases, the atrophy can be so severe that it can lead to amputation.
+The atrophy can sometimes be so severe that it can lead to amputation.

-Most CRPS sufferers can also expect the pain to spread outside of the initial affected area.
-Some studies estimate that pain will spread from the initial site in 77% of CRPS patients.
+Most CRPS sufferers can also expect the pain to spread outside the initial affected area.
+Some studies estimate that pain will extend from the initial site in 77% of CRPS patients.

 CRPS treatment revolves around treating the symptoms, primarily pain, as much as possible.
-Medication along with physical therapy is typically the first form of treatment.
-This usually involves narcotics for pain, steroids for inflammation and antidepressants to help with the emotional and psychological toll.
+Medication and physical therapy are typically the first forms of treatment.
+This usually involves narcotics for pain, steroids for inflammation, and antidepressants to help with the emotional and psychological toll.

 For many patients, medication only provides some relief or temporary relief.
-For these individuals, there are a variety of surgical or other invasive procedures that are commonly performed.
+For these individuals, a variety of surgical or other invasive procedures are commonly performed.
 These include

 - Nerve Blocks – a procedure where the spinal column is injected with anesthesia to numb the nerves in the affected area

-- Spinal Cord Stimulators – is an electrical device implanted below the skin that delivers mild electrical current to the spinal cord.
-The current disrupts the normal pain signals to the brain essentially fooling the brain into believing there is no pain
+- Spinal Cord Stimulators – an electrical device implanted below the skin that delivers mild electrical current to the spinal cord.
+The current disrupts the standard pain signals to the brain, essentially fooling the brain into believing there is no pain.

-- Surgical Sympathectomy – a last resort method of treatment that is extremely invasive.
-It involves cutting the nerves which prevent the brain from relaying pain signals to the affected area
+- Surgical Sympathectomy – a last resort method of treatment that is highly invasive.
+It involves cutting the nerves, which prevent the brain from relaying pain signals to the affected area.

-Due to the emotional and psychological toll that chronic pain can cause, many CRPS sufferers take anti-depressants and other medication to help with these effects.
+Due to the emotional and psychological toll that chronic pain can cause, many CRPS sufferers take antidepressants and other medications to help with these effects.

 CRPS Pain and Migration